 Inland marine insurance is coverage for moveable property, such as tools, equipment and other goods.
 It protects items while in transit over land or stored away from your business.

 Employment Practices Liability Insurance

-Also known as EPLI, it protects against claims related to employee discrimination, sexual harassment and wrongful termination.
+Employment practices liability insurance (EPLI) protects businesses against claims related to employee discrimination, sexual harassment and wrongful termination.

 Rideshare insurance is intended to fill the gaps between the insurance ridesharing companies, like Uber or Lyft, provide for their drivers and their drivers’ own personal policies.